Caitlyn Jenner Teams Up With MAC Cosmetics For New Collection, Continues Transgender Activist Work

 Caitlyn Jenner, who is known for her work as a transgender rights activist, has collaborated with MAC Cosmetics to create a 15-piece collection that is “for all ages, all races and all sexes.”

 Jenner originally brought out a lipstick with MAC Cosmetics in April 2016, but her new collection will feature eye shadows, powders, faux lashes and different lipstick shades, according to Allure.
-People magazine report that Caitlyn Jenner’s new MAC Cosmetics line will be available online on January 5.
+People magazine reports that Caitlyn Jenner’s new MAC Cosmetics line will be available online on January 5.

 With sales of Caitlyn Jenner’s lipstick in 2016, MAC Cosmetics were able to donate $1.3 million to various organizations through the AIDS Fund Transgender Initiative.
 Caitlyn has said that these funds will help to give better healthcare access and civil rights advocacy within the transgender community.